I carry a small camera with

 like a piece of fine art.

 I spent a lifetime career as a teacher of the arts in public schools and the images of school buses were ever present.
 The image is strong and bold, the color is bright and unique, and the design is industrial and practical.
 But the image of a school bus carries with it much symbology, memories and emotion for thousands of school children, teachers.
 There are bus drivers and adults who remember their school experiences.
 It can be the child who taunted you on the bus, or a best friend you rode with every day bumping along the way, it can be the child on his first day of school saying goodbye to an anxious Mom and Dad, it can be the teacher on duty settling a fight, or the bus driver who accidently left you at the wrong stop.
+I am not sure what color school buses are in your country, but here they are the same yellow paint all over the United States.

 So I began to think about the school bus as an art image and look closely at its parts and details, its form and structure, its lines and patterns.
 I found a parked school bus on a Saturday when schools are not open and go these photo's.
 I google school bus yellow and found out it is a specific color ordered and approved by the government of the United States.
 It has certain properties that make it highly reflective.